 Relax and unwind at Mission Point Resort, popping downstairs to Chianti to enjoy a memorable dinner.
 Having sampled the antipasti, Fettuccine a la Carbonara, and baby gem lettuce (salad) myself, I give this beautiful dining spot a 10/10 for food quality, the taste of dishes, and stellar service.

 If you aren’t ready to conclude your evening, walk over to the Pink Pony for cocktails and music.
 It is a local’s fave.

-On day two of your trip, enjoy the buffet-style breakfast that is included in your Mission Point Resort stay before checking out.
-This is a great time to indulge in a spa service, as the facility is primo.
+On day two of your trip, enjoy the buffet-style breakfast included in your Mission Point Resort stay.
+It is also a great time to indulge in a spa service, and the one at Mission Point is exceptional.

-I took the 1 PM ferry out of Mackinac Island, so I had plenty of time to see more of this special place.
-One thing I loved about Mackinac Island was the artwork.
-There were dozens of small galleries, paintings outside, and sculptures, all highlighted by the gorgeous blooms of the incredible flower scene on Mackinac Island.
+We took the 1 PM ferry off of the island, so I had plenty of time to see more of this special place.
+One thing I loved about it was the artwork.
+There were dozens of small galleries, outside paintings, and sculptures, all highlighted by the gorgeous blooms of Mackinac’s incredible flower scene.

 A tour of historic Fort Mackinac should also be on your travel itinerary.
 This military outpost doubled as soldier’s barracks for quite some time and is also the oldest building in Michigan.
 Costumed interpreters shared the stories of life at Fort Mackinac circa 1780, which was the first designated National Park in the National Park System, but most recently changed to a state park.

 Fort Mackinac’s wide array of charming cottages, bungalows, and a New England cloned town set the stage for incredible pictures to remember this unique place.